 This rule is what makes the Aeroplan Mini-RTW the spectacular mileage redemption method that it is.
-Since you can have up to two stopovers on your itinerary, this means that you’re allowed to visit up to three cities around the world (two stopovers + one destination) for a fixed number of miles.
+Since you can have up to one stopover or one open-jaw on your itinerary, this means that you’re allowed to visit up to two cities around the world for a fixed number of miles.

 You’re only allowed to have a stopover or an open-jaw on round-trip flights.
-One-way redemptions of any kind are not eligible for stopovers.
+One-way redemptions of any kind are not eligible for this perk.

-You can arrange your stopovers and destination in any order – both stopovers before the destination, both after, or one before and one after.
+You can arrange your stopover either before or after your destination.
 This gives you a huge amount of flexibility in terms of planning your trip, since you aren’t locked into visiting your chosen places in any particular order.

 We should also talk about open-jaws, which is a term that refers to a break in your itinerary that allows you to travel between two cities on your own.
-You are allowed to substitute one of your stopovers for an open-jaw, which must occur between your destination and one other city.
+You are allowed to substitute your stopover for an open-jaw, which must occur between your destination and one other city.

-Going back to our example, our traveller could decide that she’d rather visit Hong Kong instead of Paris, and would instead like to make her own way from Singapore to Hong Kong through South East Asia instead using low-cost flights on budget airlines.
+Going back to our example, our traveller could decide that she’d rather visit Hong Kong instead of Paris, and would instead like to make her own way from Singapore to Hong Kong through South East Asia using low-cost flights on budget airlines.
 Thanks to the open-jaw rules, she’s well within her rights to book her trip this way:

 I’ll say it again to drive home the point.
-The ability to add either two stopovers or one stopover and one open-jaw to your trip is what makes the Aeroplan Mini-RTW an incredible redemption opportunity that stands head-and-shoulders above its peers.
+The ability to add either a stopover or an open-jaw to your trip is what makes the Aeroplan Mini-RTW an incredible redemption opportunity that stands head-and-shoulders above its peers.

 Very few other frequent flyer programs will allow you to build trips like these.
 Aeroplan Mini-RTWs can be customized to your heart’s content, depending on which places around the world interest you the most (and subject to a few routing constraints, as we’ll discuss further below).
 That’s what makes them so powerful.